gruntjs/grunt-docs/Grunt-Brand-Guide.md

 ## Legal

-All the Grunt graphics are propietary and protected under intellectual property laws, so please use them correctly.
+All the Grunt graphics are proprietary and protected under intellectual property laws, so please use them correctly.

 Don’t display these graphics in a way that implies a relationship, affiliation, or endorsment by Grunt of your product, service, or business.